gal-zemach/GameLocalizationManagerApp/README.md

 5. **Save Back to JSON**
     - When changes are made, save them to the JSON file to keep everything up-to-date.

-6. **Dark Theme UI** (as seen in the screenshot)
-    - Designed with a dark color scheme that is friendly for extended use.

 ---

 ## Technologies Used